Topps: Topps in the modern baseball card industry

-In 2002, Topps revived the T206 set originally released in 1909–11 by the American Tobacco Company under the "Topps 206" brand, with current players.
-That first revival included the T206 Honus Wagner iconic card, with blue background instead of the original orange.
-A second revival would be launched in 2010.
+In 2002, Topps revived the T206 set originally released in 1909–1911 by the American Tobacco Company under the name Topps 206, with current players.
+That first revival included the T206 Honus Wagner iconic card, with a blue background instead of the original orange one.
+A second revival was launched in 2010.

 Topps grabbed collectors' attention early in 2007 when the new card of Yankees' shortstop Derek Jeter was found to have been altered to include an image of Mickey Mantle standing in the dugout and President George W. Bush walking through the stands.

-In 2009, Topps became the first official baseball card of MLB in over thirty years.
-The first product to fall under the deal was the 2010 Topps Baseball Series 1.
-The deal gave Topps exclusivity for the use of MLB and club trademarks and logos on cards, stickers and some other products featuring major league players.
+In 2009, Topps became the first official baseball card of MLB in over 30 years.
+The first product to fall under the deal was 2010 Topps Baseball Series One.
+The deal gave Topps exclusivity for the use of MLB and club trademarks and logos on cards, stickers and some other products featuring Major League players.
 The exclusive deal was extended in 2013, then extended again in 2018.
 It is currently scheduled to go through at least 2025.

-Again in 2020, the company released a new T206 collection divided into five different series, with the first (50 cards) being released in May 2020.
-The collection, named "Topps 206", include players from both, Major and Minor League.
+Again in 2020, the company released a new T206 collection divided into five different series, with the first series of 50 cards being released in May 2020.
+This collection, named Topps 206, included players from both the Major Leagues and the Minor Leagues.
 The fifth series was released in September 2020.

-At the start of the 2023 MLB season, Fanatics, Topps, and the MLB announced that all MLB rookies would wear "MLB Debut" patches on their jerseys.
-The patches are worn during a player's first big league game, then removed, authenticated by MLB Authenticated Program.
+At the beginning of the 2023 MLB season, Fanatics, Topps and MLB announced that all MLB rookies would wear "MLB Debut" patches on their jerseys.
+The patches are worn during a player's first big league game, then removed, authenticated by the MLB Authenticated Program.
 The patch is then included in a one-of-one Rookie Debut Patch Autograph Card, to be randomly inserted into Topps baseball card packs during the year.

 Card design

 Although Topps did not invent the concept of baseball cards, its dominance in the field basically allowed the company to define people's expectations of what a baseball card would look like.
 In addition to establishing a standard size, Topps developed various design elements that are considered typical of baseball cards.
-Some of these were the company's own innovations, such as the 1971 Football Set, while some were ideas borrowed from others that Topps helped popularize.
+Some of these were the company's own innovations, such as their 1971 football set, while some were ideas borrowed from others that Topps helped popularize.